keepswimming/keepswimming/README.md

 - 👋 Hi, I’m Rita
-- 👀 I’m interested in an entry level data science job
+- 👀 I’m interested in entry level data science positions
-- 🌱 I completed a masters in data science today, August 7, 2022
+- 🌱 I completed a masters in data science on August 2022
 - 💞️ I’m looking to collaborate on machine learning classification problems
-- 📫 Reach me @1epidemiologist on Twitter
+- 📫 Reach me www.linkedin.com/in/a-m-135953239 on LinkedIn

 <!---
 keepswimming/keepswimming is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.